animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-Alternatively, you should use {sdg-name}'s more robust {sdg-javadoc}/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html\[`org.springframework.data.gemfire.mapping.MappingPdxSerializer`\], which uses Spring Data mapping metadata and infrastructure applied to the serialization process for more efficient handling than reflection
+Alternatively, you should use Spring Data for GemFire's more robust {sdg-javadoc}/org/springframework/data/gemfire/mapping/MappingPdxSerializer.html\[`org.springframework.data.gemfire.mapping.MappingPdxSerializer`\], which uses Spring Data mapping metadata and infrastructure applied to the serialization process for more efficient handling than reflection